• Write a Review

 A kids' splash pool is located on the main pool deck, which has fountains and slides.

-The video arcade has an array of games, which are $1 to $2 per play, so be careful when sending kids with their cards to freely swipe.
+The video arcade has an array of games, each of which is an extra charge, so be careful when sending kids with their cards to freely swipe.

 All in all, the great features and awesome staff make the facilities onboard Getaway undoubtedly some of the best at sea for children and teens.